 Endoscopic, laproscopic , colonoscopic, colposcopic , thoracoscopic biopsies, etc are carried out through a scope inserted in various organs.

 Liquid biopsy is a newer technique which is still in experimental stage.
 Cells or fragments of DNA from the tumor which are circulating in the blood or body fluids are collected and analyzed to give information about the tumors.
 It is non-invasive, painless, convenient and can be easily repeated.
-It has the potential to completely change the diagnostic tools of cancer in near future.
+It has the potential to completely change the diagnostic tools of cancer in the near future.

 Where are Different Types of Biopsies Performed?